 Heroku is a great solution for developing and deploying applications with minimal fuss.
 Depending on your needs and priorities, however, a Docker-based CI/CD pipeline might work even better.
 This article discusses the benefits of migrating from Heroku to Docker, then explains how to make the move.
+Read this article and make sure to create a free Codefresh account to create and automate powerful pipelines.

 Heroku vs. Docker

-Heroku runs on dynos which they describe as “a lightweight container running a single suer-specified command”.
+Heroku runs on dynos which they describe as “a lightweight container running a single super-specified command”.
 In essence, Heroku abstracts the container away from the user and puts a sandbox up around what it can do.
 Docker is an opensource container standard that can run just about anywhere.
 With Docker you get infinitely more flexibility and portability because the user controls the underlying container rather than having that defined by Heroku.

 Again, I want to emphasize that I’m not anti-Heroku.
 Heroku made life much easier for a lot of developers when it debuted a decade ago.
 It was the first major platform to deliver “application-centric” development by freeing developers from all of the hassles that come with maintaining and provisioning infrastructure.
 With Heroku, you can push your code out from Git into a pre-provisioned environment with just a few commands.